restoreddev/phpapprentice/chapters/static.md

 Often, you will see static constructors in PHP.
 A static constructor creates a new instance of an object.
 Why would do that when you can just use "new Class" to create the object?
-The most common reason is to make the code more readable.
+A common reason is to make the code more readable.
 ```php
 class TinyHouse
 {